 When looking for sites that accept bitcoins, it is worth looking around to find the best site for you.
 There are just a few things you should consider before you start: There are a lot of sites that claim to be bitcoin-friendly, but some haven’t been regulated by the UK Gambling Commission.
 Therefore, we will not recommend them here and you should peruse them at your own risk.
-Nevertheless, there is one site that does accept the cryptocurrency legally, and we fully recommend it.
+Nevertheless, there is one site that does accept cryptocurrency legally, and we fully recommend it.
 Take a look at the table we have created for you below showing our favourite site!

 How Do I Use Bitcoin for Online Gambling?

-Bitcoin gambling can be a little tricky: This is why we have created this guide in order to help you understand exactly what to do.
+Bitcoin gambling can be a little tricky: This is why we created this guide to help you understand exactly what to do.
 While we will go into more detail later on in this review, we will explain how it works in a broad sense now.
-If you have a wallet, and own some bitcoins, then head on over to your bookmaker and ask to use bitcoin as a deposit option.
+If you have a wallet and own some bitcoins, then head on over to your bookmaker and ask to use bitcoin as a deposit option.
 Here they will ask you how much you want to deposit, and then you will probably be asked to fill in your details.
 This will be expanded in later sections of our review.